Hold My Beer — AI Team Coordination Platform Skip to main content

 3. Configure your workers

-A YAML file maps your agents to any AI CLI.
-One line per worker — name, role, and which tool to call.
+A YAML file maps your agents to any AI CLI — Claude Code, Cursor, Ollama, a Python script, anything.
+One line per worker: name, role, and which tool to call.
+The desktop app has a visual editor if you’d rather click than type.

 4. Give the team a goal

 Send a message.
 Watch agents coordinate, delegate, and execute — together.
-Open the web dashboard or VS Code panel to observe in real time.
+Open the desktop app, the web dashboard, or the iOS remote to observe in real time.

 Hold my beer while your team